 The brightness of a booth can be measured in foot-candles, which essentially are lumens per square foot.
 A candle is the intensity of light in a given direction.
-An ordinary wax candle has the luminous intensity of one-foot candle.
-The number of lamps per fixture, type of lamps (fluorescent or LED), booth height and type of wall panel (galvanized or white pre-coated) all affect the brightness of a booth.
+An ordinary wax candle has the luminous intensity of one foot-candle.
+The number of lamps per fixture, type of lamps (fluorescent or LED), booth height and type of wall panel (galvanized or white pre-coated) all affects the brightness of a booth.
 If a greater foot-candle intensity is desired, light quantity, placement, size and options such as reflectors can be added or adjusted.

 5. Clear Tempered Lens

 A clear tempered lens on the light fixture allows for clearer, more accurate lighting.
 Tempered glass is four to five times stronger than regular glass of equal size and thickness.
 It’s also much clearer than wire-reinforced glass, which was previously used in GFS paint booths.

 6. Energy-Efficient Dual Ballasts

 An energy-saving feature, six-tube dual ballast fixtures offer two levels of lighting.
 When less light is needed, such as during prep operations, you can save on energy costs by using half of the lights (three tubes).
 Full lighting can be easily restored for painting operations and detail work.

 Depending on your shop and booth location, it may be difficult to get at the sides or top of the booth to replace light bulbs.
 Inside-accessible light fixtures swing open to the inside of the booth, allowing for much easier light replacement.